andrius-siup/recipe-book/README.md

 The Home page will implement to add Advertising, like sell kitchen stuff.

 ### Profile Page
-The profile page, will implement the user own image, table of his recipes sorted by category, and also will be section to store favorite recipes.
+The profile page will implement the user's own image, table of his recipes sorted by category, and also will be a section to store favorite recipes.

 ### New Recipe Page
 The New recipe page, will implement the new input in the form, that the user could input countries kitchen, like Italian or Chinese kitchen.

 ### Single Recipe Page
-The Single Recipe Page will implement chat function, the users can be left reviews about recipe or asked some questions to recipe owner.
+The Single Recipe Page will implement a chat function, the users can be left reviews about recipes or asked some questions to the recipe owner.

 ### Login Page
-The Login page, will implement forgot password function, that the user can reset his password and create a new one.
+The Login page will implement forgot password function, that the user can reset his password and create a new one.

 ### Register Page
 The register page left to implement will add more input lines in form for new users like add email, phone number, for security reason.
 Also will be added reCAPTCHA.

 # Responsive
-The Home page has responsive design and recipe cards will change from mobile devices has one per screen, tablets and laptops has three per screen, desktops and above has four per screen.
+The Home page has a responsive design for all devices.
+The recipe cards will change from mobile devices which have one card per screen, tablets have two and laptops have three per screen, desktops and above has four recipe cards per screen.
+Also, the Home page navbar has will change on mobile and tablet devices into a hamburger button.
+The Profile page has a responsive design for all devices.
+The recipe cards will change from mobile devices which have one per screen, tablets have two and laptops have three per screen, desktops and above has four recipe cards per screen.

+The Manage Categories page has a responsive design for all devices.
+The category cards will change from mobile devices which have one per screen, tablets have three, laptops and above has four recipe cards per screen.

 # Tecnology Used
 [Python3](https://www.python.org/) - for the backend development.